Introducing the Shell

 Directories can also store other directories, which then form a directory tree.

-changes the current working directory.
+cd [path]changes the current working directory.

-on its own lists the current working directory.
+ls [path]prints a listing of a specific file or directory;lson its own lists the current working directory.

-prints the user’s current working directory.
+pwdprints the user’s current working directory.

-on its own is the root directory of the whole file system.Most commands take options (flags) that begin with a
+/on its own is the root directory of the whole file system.Most commands take options (flags) that begin with a

-.A relative path specifies a location starting from the current location.
+-.A relative path specifies a location starting from the current location.

 An absolute path specifies a location from the root of the file system.